ExositeJimmyLiao/Murano-2016-Bootcamp/README.md

 ### Start to create your Solution:
-Remember to `exosite --deploy` after you insert new code.
+Remember to `exosite --init` when you begin, and `exosite --deploy` after you insert new code.

 #### api_routes.lua
 Insert the following code at the final line, and don't remove the comments.